todiane/poster-palace/README.md

 I thought I would take a break after completing Project Four but instead I went straight into developing this project.
 It really helped me feel as if I knew Django well and I was able to put a lot of pieces together quickly.
 Having access to the [Boutique Ado walkthrough](https://github.com/Code-Institute-Solutions/Boutique-Ado) was a massive help as I have never had to deal with things like adding payment processes or creating checkout systems.

 I am still not a fan of developing a plan and sticking to it lol My brain wants me to create something and then decide what stays, what goes and what needs to be added.
 This is one of the reasons I ask myself all those questions I added.
-It keeps me focus on setting a plan and following it.
+It keeps me focused on setting a plan and following it.

 There was nothing overwhelmingly difficult about this project but it was still challenging and not without its frustrations.
 I am still trying to understand how you can replicate code in exactly the same way and the first one works as it does and yet the one you copied doesn't - even though they are the same.
 Understanding that it's not you (code) its me goes a long way to helping me through these frustrations.
 I have now come to accept that the life of a developer is filled with things that may never make sense - they just need to be solved and debugged.